golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 This is an intermediate/advanced studio course in experimental drawing, generative art, computational design, and mechatronic mishegoss.
 Working at the boundaries of creative code, automation, physical materials, and gestural mark-making, we will explore personal and peculiar new approaches to digital imaging; the development of ultra-niche workflows as a mode of creative practice; and the use of algorithms and machine collaborators as nontraditional intermediaries between mind, hand, and paper.
 Drawings will be created using AxiDraw plotters and a variety of other specialized machinery.
 Interested students should have JavaScript and/or Python programming experience equivalent to an introductory course such as 15-104, 15-110 or 15-112.

 Units in this course include: rule-based art and conditional design; computational and generative form; synthetic automatism, chance and stochastic composition; and real-time interaction and contingency.
 Through rigorous exercises in freestyle computing, participants will develop skills in the control of machines such as (e.g.) AxiDraw, Line-Us, Scribit, Rotrics, and Universal Robots to govern line, texture, tone, shape and mass in a variety of wet and dry drawing media.
-Interested students should have a portfolio of creative visual work, and programming experience equivalent to an introductory course such as 15-104, 110 or 112.
-Enrollment by permission of instructor.

 ### Learning Objectives
 At the conclusion of this course, students will be able to:

-* Be proficient in creating computer programs to execute drawings with machines, using a variety of different programming toolkits.
+* Be proficient in creating computer programs to execute drawings with plotting machines, using a variety of different programming toolkits.
-* Gain familiarity with the repertoire of artists, designers, works and activities around algorithmic art with robots and mechatronic plotters.
+* Demonstrate familiarity with the repertoire of artists, designers, works and activities around algorithmic art with robots and mechatronic plotters.
 * Understand the role of computation in making drawings that explore concepts of procedurality and generativity.
 * Understand how to document and present creative work online and in person.